colugomusic/dope/README.md

 Source will be cloned from the remote git repository.

 ### path
-Source will be copied from the specified location on your computer, `root/src/(dependency name)`
+Source will be copied from the specified location on your computer to `root/src/(dependency name)`

 ### remote-path
 Like `path`, but the source location is simply referenced instead of being copied into `root/src/(dependency name)`.